luno/moonbeam/docs/spec.md

         1. Update the local state to include the payment
         2. Exit the loop

 After the first Send RPC call, whether it succeeds or not, we are committed to sending the payment.
 If we are unable to send it successfully, the only other option is the close the channel.
-This is done to avoid an attack described later.
+This is done to avoid an attack described below.
 The Validate RPC call is needed to prevent denial of service if one the sender’s users requests a payment to an invalid address.

 Since the _senderSig_ encodes the current channel state, it is always safe to retry sending the payment without any risk of a double payment.

-If we fail to send a payment and close the channel, after the closure transaction has been mined, we can check whether the payment was in fact accepted or not.
+If we fail to send a payment and close the channel, after the closure transaction has been mined, we can check whether the payment was in fact accepted or not using the *paymentsHash* null data output.

 #### Example scenario of an attack where the sender might return misleading errors